 Be sure to wait at least 2 weeks before making any touch ups to make sure the material has stabilized.

-It’s a very quick process as you will see from the video and the results will give you a like-new top.
+It’s a very quick process.
+As you will see from the video above and the results will give you a like-new top.

-The process can be repeated 2-3 times with a 24-hour break between each application to ensure gaps are filled completely and no further shrinkage occurs.
+The process can be repeated 2-3 times with a 24-hour break between each application to ensure gaps are fill completely.
+And no further shrinkage occurs.

 It is not necessary to apply another coat of finish on to of this, although once dry, it is possible to do so.